 We agreed to a signed, stage 4 "G-1" certification basis for our aircraft with the FAA in 2020.
 This agreement lays out the specific requirements that need to be met by our aircraft for it to be certified for commercial operations.
 Reaching this milestone marks a key step on the way towards certifying any new aircraft in the U.S. Our aircraft will be certified in line with the FAA's existing Part 23 requirements for Normal Category Airplanes, with special conditions introduced to address requirements specific to our unique aircraft.
 These special conditions, defined in the signed, stage 4 "G-1" document, are expected to be published in the U.S. Federal Register.
 We will also need to obtain authorizations and certifications related to the production of our aircraft and the deployment of our aerial ridesharing service.
-While we anticipate being able to meet the requirements of such authorizations and certifications, we may be unable to obtain such authorizations and certifications, or to do so on the timeline we project.
-Should we fail to obtain any of the required authorizations or certifications, or do so in a timely manner, or any of these authorizations or certifications, suppended or revoked after we obtain them, we may be unable to launch our commercial service or do so on the timelines we project, which would have adverse effects on our business, prospects, financial condition and/or results of operations.
+While we anticipate being able to meet the requirements of such authorizations and certifications, we may be unable to obtain such authorizations and certifications, or do so in a timely manner, or any of these authorizations are modified, suspended or revoked after we obtain them, we may be unable to launch our commercial service or do so on the timelines we project, which would have adverse effects on our business, prospects, financial condition and/or results of operations.